 - Identifying the underlying cause and getting proper treatment

-- Taking medicines to help remove extra fluid from your body
+- Medications to help remove extra fluid from your body

-- Using an IV to deliver sodium and fluid to correct the balance
+- IV fluids to deliver sodium restore proper balance

 - If participating in sports, drink only as much water or sports drinks as you need to quench your thirst.
 Sports drinks that provide electrolytes, such as sodium, may be helpful during endurance events.

 - Work with your doctor to effectively manage any conditions that you may have.